Ryoma-RecycleNaga/lang/cli/README.md

 - local MD to v4 forum
 - onearmy to local MD
 - BOM to pretty local MD
+- local MD to reddit
+- local MD to plain

 ### bazar commands